-116.2.1 Qualifications of Board members: Board members shall be selected by the local government on the basis of their ability to render fair and competent decisions regarding application of the code, and shall to the extent possible, represent different occupational or professional fields.
+116.2.1.
+Qualifications of Board members: Board members shall be selected by the local government on the basis of their ability to render fair and competent decisions regarding application of the code, and shall to the extent possible, represent different occupational or professional fields.
 Employees or officials of the local government appointing the Board shall not serve as Board members.

-(Note: At least one member should be an experienced builder.
-At least one other member should be a licensed professional engineer or architect.)
+Note: At least one member should be an experienced builder.
+At least one other member should be a licensed professional engineer or architect.

-116.3 Officers of the Board: The Board shall select one of its members to serve as chairman.
+- 116.3.
+Officers of the Board: The Board shall select one of its members to serve as chairman.
 The building official shall designate an employee from the department to serve as secretary to the Board.
-The secretary shall keep a detailed record of all proceedings on file in the local building department.

-116.4 Alternates and absence of members: The local government may appoint alternate members who may sit on the Board in the absence of any regular members of the Board and, while sitting on the Board, shall have the full power and authority of the regular member.
-A procedure shall be established for use of alternate members in case of absence of regular members.

-116.5 Control of conflict of interest: A member of the Board shall not vote on any question in which that member is currently engaged as contractor or material dealer, has prepared the plans or specifications, or has any personal interest.

-116.6 Notice of meeting: The Board shall meet upon notice of the chairman or at stated periodic meetings if warranted by the volume of work.
-The Board shall meet within 20 working days of the filing of an appeal.

-116.7 Application for appeal: The owner of a building, the owner's agent, or any other person, firm or corporation directly involved in the design and/or construction of a building or structure may appeal to the local Building Code Board of Appeals within 90 days from a decision of the building official when it is claimed that:
+The secretary shall keep a detailed record of all proceedings on file in the local building department. - 116.4.
+Alternates and absence of members: The local government may appoint alternate members who may sit on the Board in the absence of any regular members of the Board and, while sitting on the Board, shall have the full power and authority of the regular member.
+A procedure shall be established for use of alternate members in case of absence of regular members. - 116.5.
+Control of conflict of interest: A member of the Board shall not vote on any appeal in which that member; is currently engaged as contractor or material dealer, has prepared the plans or specifications, or has any personal interest. - 116.6.
+Notice of meeting: The Board shall meet upon notice of the chairman or at stated periodic meetings if warranted by the volume of work.
+The Board shall meet within 30 calendar days of the filing of an appeal. - 116.7.
+Application for appeal: The owner of a building, the owner's agent, or any other person, firm or corporation directly involved in the design and/or construction of a building or structure may appeal to the local Building Code Board of Appeals within 90 calendar days from a decision of the building official when it is claimed that: - 1.
+The building official has refused to grant a modification which complies with the intent of the provisions of the USBC; or - The true intent of the USBC has been incorrectly interpreted; or - 3.
+The provisions of the USBC do not fully apply; or - 4.
+The use of a form of construction that is equal to or better than that specified in the USBC has been denied.